 King Lalibela also built underground tunnels to connect the churches within the same 23 year span, Eshutu said.
 In addition, each church had its own drainage system.
 All the churches' drainage systems connect at a rock-cut stream known rather grandiosely as the River Jordan, one of many place names that support the idea King Lalibela conceived of the churches as a kind of New Jerusalem.

 The first church we visited was Bet Medhane Alem, above, which means 'House of the Saviour of the World.'
 The only reason the church was still standing was because of the original 72 supporting pillars: 36 each on the inside and outside.
 The three joined at each corner are thought to represent the Holy Trinity.
 Translucent white shelters were erected at UNESCO's insistence above the church because of threats from seepage.
 They clashed with the ancinet architecture so I hope at some point they will be replaced when a more suitable design is approved.
 Restored in 1954, the church was built from one solid piece of volcanic, soft red rock.
+It's hard to describe the awesome feeling we had when we climbed the hill and came across this massive church that was standing about 40 feet high below us.
+Knowing that it and the other churches were built 800 years ago only with chisels and no other supporting materials was almost unbelievable.

 There was a wide courtyard surrounding the church.
 Its walls were pockmarked with niches originally carved as graves or hermit cells!